Leucosyri: Location

 According to Greek historiographers and geographers, the White Syrians lived in the Pontus region on the eastern side of the Halys River, in between the Paphlagonians and Chalybes.
 They also lived in the regions of Cappadocia, Cilicia, and other inland regions of Asia Minor between the modern city of Ankara and the Armenian highlands, and between the Black Sea and the Aintab Plateau.

 History

 After the collapse of the Hittite Empire, the descendants of the Hittites were ruled by various conquering peoples throughout the following centuries.
 Those south of the Halys River eventually established the various city-states and kingdoms of the Tabal region.
 For those north of the Halys, their history is mostly unknown until the 5th Century BC.

 According to Herodotus, the White Syrians were subjugated by the Medes, and then by the Persians under Cyrus.
 Under the Persians, the White Syrians were grouped into the 3rd taxation district along with the Phrygians, Bithynians, Paphlagonians and Mariandynians.

-During the later Hellenistic period, they were eventually hellenised.

 During the Mithridatic Wars, the Leucosyrians were recruited as mercenaries into the Pontic army to fight off the Roman army of Sulla and later Pompey.